 Help with older siblings

 I can also provide general assistance with the running of the household, including some light housework, such as laundry, washing up, shopping, cooking, plant and pet care, errands and any other reasonable requests.

-I also offer overnight support from £20 per hour.
+I also offer overnight support at £25 per hour.

 A minimum deposit of 20 hours is due on booking and we can then make week to week arrangements.
 Please ask me for further payment information.